UDCS/Autograder/README.md

 ## APIs

-You can use Postman to test the APIs.
+You can use Postman/Bruno or a similar tool to test the APIs.

 Register:
 ```